 Sporting Dog Training

-German Pinschers aren't a common choice for a modern hunting dog, but they may do well in barn hunt or tracking exercises and are likely to rid your home and yard of rodents.
+The German Pinscher is not a common choice as a modern hunting dog, but may do well in barn hunt or tracking exercises and is likely to rid your home and yard of rodents.

 What does Pinscher mean?